French Open Tennis (Roland-Garros)

 France’s first national men's competition was held in 1891 with the ladies' following in 1897 and international players in 1925.
-Since then, the French Open or Roland Garros Tournament (named after a French engineer and fighter pilot shot down during WWI) has developed into a major tennis event.
-It is one of the four tournaments that make up the Grand Slam championships (together with the Australian Open, Wimbledon and the US Open.)Date: 26 May 2019 - 09 June 2019
+Since then, the French Open or Roland Garros Tournament (named after a French aviator and fighter pilot shot down during WWI) has developed into a major tennis event.
+It is one of the four tournaments that make up the Grand Slam championships (together with the Australian Open, Wimbledon and the US Open.)Date: 17 May 2021 - 06 June 2021

 Venue: Roland Garros Stadium.